-A Building Permit package was submitted to The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) May 2021 which is pending final approvals.
-The project has a financial closing date of November 2021, an official groundbreaking to follow.
-The completion date would be Fall 2023.
+A Building Permit package was submitted to The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) May 2021.
+Upon approval of Building Permit and a financial closing in November 2021, work has commenced as of January 03, 2022 The completion date is planned for Fall 2023.